 Laws 2014, c.
 424, § 2, eff.
 Jan.
 1, 2015.

-It is lawful within the state to hold dog field meets or trials where dogs are permitted to work in exhibition or contest where the skill of dogs is demonstrated by locating or retrieving birds which have been obtained from a legal source.
-Before any meet or trial is held, application shall be made in writing to the Division of Wildlife Resources, which may authorize the meet or trial under rules and regulations promulgated by the Wildlife Board.
+(1) Subject to Subsection (2), a person may hold within the state a dog field meet or trial where dogs are permitted to work in exhibition or contest where the skill of dogs is demonstrated by locating or retrieving birds that have been obtained from a legal source.

-The Wildlife Board may authorize the use of protected wildlife or privately owned wildlife for the training of dogs within the state of Utah under rules and regulations it may promulgate.
+The Wildlife Board may authorize the use of protected wildlife or privately owned wildlife for the training of dogs within the state under rules made by the Wildlife Board in accordance with Title 63G, Chapter 3, Utah Administrative Rulemaking Act.

-§ 23-20-3.
-Taking, transporting, selling, or purchasing protected wildlife illegal except as authorized--Penalty
+§ 23A-5-309.
+Taking, transporting, selling, or purchasing protected wildlife illegal except as authorized--Criminal penalty

 (1) Except as provided in this title or a rule, proclamation, or order of the Wildlife Board, a person may not:

-(b) collect, import, possess, transport, propagate, store, donate, transfer, or export protected wildlife or its parts;
+(b) collect, import, possess, transport, propagate, store, donate, transfer, or export protected wildlife or wildlife parts;

-(c) take, possess, sell, purchase, barter, donate, or trade protected wildlife or its parts without having previously procured the necessary licenses, permits, tags, stamps, certificates of registration, authorizations, and receipts required in this title or a rule, proclamation, or order of the Wildlife Board;
+(c) take, possess, sell, purchase, barter, donate, or trade protected wildlife or wildlife parts without having previously procured the necessary licenses, permits, tags, federal stamps, certificates of registration, authorizations, and receipts required in this title or a rule, proclamation, or order of the Wildlife Board;

-(f) take protected wildlife using any method, means, process, or practice not specifically authorized in this title or a rule, proclamation, or order of the Wildlife Board;
+(f) take protected wildlife using a method, means, process, or practice not specifically authorized in this title or a rule, proclamation, or order of the Wildlife Board;

 (g) take protected wildlife outside the season dates, location boundaries, and daily time frames established in rule, proclamation, or order of the Wildlife Board;